Nasafrasa/ReMapperParticleSystem/README.md

 # ReMapper Particle System (WIP)
 Welcome!
 This is a particle system built using ReMapper to emulate a particle system.
 If you find any issues or have an idea, feel free to open an issue or make a pull request.
-Feel free to ask any questions, you can contact by my discord (`nasafrasa#8239`).
+Feel free to ask any questions, you can contact me by my discord (`nasafrasa#8239`).

 ### Installation